-- African Bank/Deloitte;
+- African Bank/Deloitte:

 - Linkway Trading/KPMG;

 - Steinhoff/Deloitte;

 - Tongaat Hulett/Deloitte; and

 - VBS Mutual Bank/KPMG.

 The general function of the regulator is to promote the integrity of the auditing profession by undertaking investigations into improper conduct, conducting disciplinary hearings and imposing sanctions.
 However, there have been concerns that the investigations take too long and the sanctions are too lenient to have any real deterrent effect.
-As a result, the IRBA and Parliament agreed to work together to strengthen the powers of the regulator, by amending the APA, to help it more effectively deliver on its mandate.
+As a result, the IRBA approached National Treasury to strengthen the powers of the regulator, by amending the APA, to help it more effectively deliver on its mandate.